Apple (1 Medium (2 3/4 Inches Dia) (Approx 3 Per Lb)) and English Chicken Salad (100 G)

 Stay Hydrated

-Drink water before and during the meal to help manage blood sugar levels.
+Drink plenty of water throughout the meal to help maintain normal blood sugar levels.

 Monitor Timing